-Before the mortgage lender issues the Full Loan Offer a bank valuation needs to be carried out.
-The valuation is paid for by you.
-The Mortgage Lender requires the valuation on the proposed property to assess the value of its security and the rebuilding cost for insurance purposes.
+Before the Mortgage Lender issues the Full Loan Offer a bank valuation needs to be carried out.
+The valuation is paid by you.
+The Mortgage Lender requires the valuation on the proposed property to assess the value of its security and the rebuilding cost for insurance purposes

 The bank valuation may or may not recommend that you carry out a structural survey on the property.
 However, it is advisable to engage the experts to make sure that the property is structurally sound and that there are no hidden issues with the construction.

 When your solicitor has reviewed the title documents and the purchase contract you will sign the contract itself.
 You will be asked to pay the remainder of your contribution to the purchase price (less the deposit) and the closing date is agreed.

 To close the purchase all the loan conditions outlined in the Full Loan Offer will need to be complied with.
 These loan conditions usually include; the mortgage protection assurance, the building insurance, the Direct Debit mandate etc